-On European security and NATO -- how do we deal with this BNY: in what we say to the press and the public?
-I would accept your plan, especially what you said about delaying and and through the Presidential elections in 1996: But this is a second of something we should not tell the pressing Let's Atell them hammand has that we discussed the issue -- not conclusively, but we understood each other.
-Then we can say our next discussion will be at Halifax was a way to be a second of the control of the cont
+BNY: On European security and NATO -- how do we deal with this in what we say to the press and the public?
+I would accept your plan, especially what you said about delaying through the Presidential elections in 1996.
+But this is something we should not tell the press.
+Let's tell them that we discussed the issue -- not conclusively, but we understood each other.
+Then we can say our next discussion will be at Halifax.